riccardoscalco/outset-stylus/README.md

 # outset-stylus

 Minimal, unassuming, front-end foundation.
-Configured for HTML5 and Sass, built with Gulp.
+Configured for HTML5 and Stylus, built with Gulp.
 *Outset-stylus* is a fork of *[outset](https://github.com/callmecavs/outset)*, made by [Michael Cavalea](https://github.com/callmecavs), where *stylus* is used in place of *sass*.